MurderFromMars/CyberXero-Theme-Repo/README.md

 # CyberXero
 Neon Dynamic KDE Plasma Environment
+**as this theme was originally created for the XeroLinux Project it contains XeroLinux Branding by default however, it supports debian based and arch based distros of all kinds and i will be including seperate fetch and launcher logos for vanilla Arch and PikaOS which  can be manually swapped for the XeroLinux versions.**
 ## Overview

 CyberXero is a fully automated KDE Plasma 6 environment initializer that transforms a stock Plasma installation into a cohesive, behavior driven desktop.